Liwmo/liwmo.github.io/_posts/2017-11-15-handwritten-code.markdown

 *Old-Fashioned Professor: "This is an important and fundamental skill--think about the job interviews!"*

-That's a fair argument.
+Fair enough.
 For instance, there are plenty of books and articles about technical interviews and this video to guide applicants towards that coveted position at Google:

 <div style="text-align: center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/XKu_SEDAykw?rel=0" frameborder="0" allowfullscreen></iframe></div>